Protective Orders in Monmouth County

 A restraining order is an order issued by the court to protect a victim of domestic violence.
 Whoever the order is filed against cannot come into contact or communicate with the victim; if the person who has a restraining order against them violates the protective order, they can be charged with a criminal offense.
 It is important to remember that a restraining order cannot place a person in jail—it can only protect the individual, and in some cases, their minor children, from abusive behavior by another individual.

-If you are a victim of domestic violence and wish to protect yourself from your abuse, call The Law Office of Darren C. O'Toole, LLC today.
+If you are a victim of domestic violence and wish to protect yourself from your abuser, call The Law Office of Darren C. O'Toole, LLC today.
 Our legal team has more than five decades of combined experience and can help ensure you are protected from your abuser.
 We can also assist you during your divorce or separation process if you wish to permanently terminate your relationship with said abuser.
 We understand you may be scared, which is why we go above and beyond to ensure you receive the protective order you need to feel safe once again.

 Types of New Jersey Protective Orders

-New Jersey has two types of restraining orders—a temporary restraining order and afinal restraining order.
+New Jersey has two types of restraining orders: a temporary restraining order and a final restraining order.
 Both are designed to protect domestic violence victims, not punish the person being accused.
 However, when a person files a restraining order against another individual, it may seem like a punishment because it can negatively affect the accused person's future.
 When a person has a restraining order filed against them, it can be seen on their permanent record.
 This means all current and future employers can see said protective order.
 It can also prohibit a person from owning a firearm.

 TEMPORARY RESTRAINING ORDERS

-A temporary restraining order is issued to provide an abuse victim temporary protection.
+A temporary restraining order is issued to provide an abuse victim with temporary protection.
 It does not require as much evidence needed to file a final restraining order.
 To issue a temporary restraining order, a judge must have a sufficient amount of proof to believe domestic violence has occurred.

 FINAL RESTRAINING ORDER